battlecoder/zeppp/readme.md

 # ZEPPP : Zero External Parts PIC Programmer

-**ZEPPP** is a PIC programmer that requires only an Arduino-compatible board and a small command-line PC utility to read, write, erase and verify several LVP-capable PIC microcontrollers via ICSP (In-Circuit Serial Programming).
+**ZEPPP** is a PIC programmer that requires only an Arduino-compatible board and a small command-line PC utility (CLI) to read, write, erase and verify several LVP-capable PIC microcontrollers via ICSP (In-Circuit Serial Programming).

 The name of this project is a homage to the first PIC programmer I used: **James Padfield**'s "Enhanced NOPPP", a modified version of the classic **NOPPP** (No-Parts PIC Programmer) originally designed by **Michael Covington**.
 I built mine in the early 2000's and was the tool I used to program PICs for quite a while.